Loki-Valheim-Modding/loki-valheim/README.md

    - Necessary because Valheim strips Unity assemblies: https://github.com/NeighTools/UnityDoorstop/issues/10
 - Copy the mod DLLs that you want into `BepInEx\plugins`
 - Run the game!
-- After running the game at least once, navigate to `BepInEx\config` to edit mod configurations
-- Run the game again!
+ - [OPTIONAL]: After running the game at least once, navigate to `BepInEx\config` to edit mod configurations, then run the game again!

 ## Current mods